MAC-VO/MAC-VO/README.md

 **World Coordinate** - `NED` convention, `+x -> North`, `+y -> East`, `+z -> Down` with the first frame being world origin having identity SE3 pose.

-## 🤗 Customization, Extension and Future Developement
+## 🤗 Customization, Extension and Future Development

 > This codebase is designed with *modularization* in mind so it's easy to modify, replace, and re-configure modules of MAC-VO.
-One can easily use or replase the provided modules like flow estimator, depth estimator, keypoint selector, etc. to create a new visual odometry.
+One can easily use or replace the provided modules like flow estimator, depth estimator, keypoint selector, etc. to create a new visual odometry.

 We welcome everyone to extend and redevelop the MAC-VO.
 For documentation please visit the [Documentation Site](https://mac-vo.github.io/wiki/)